Sport Club do Recife: Badge

+Anthem

+The official anthem of the club was created by Eunitônio Edir Pereira.

 Mascots

-In 1919 in Para, the club won the Lion of the North Trophy a competition which at the time was considered very difficult for any team from Pernambuco, as football in Para was more developed.
-Sport then went to Belem and won the French bronze trophy, which would later be the reason for creating the mascot, the lion, as well as the creation of one of the nicknames of Sport: Leão do Norte (Lion of the North).
+In 1919, after the club won the Lion of the North trophy, the lion was selected as the mascot, and one of the club's nicknames was created; Leão do Norte (Lion of the North).

-The mascot is called Leo.
-It was created over 25 years ago by cartoonist Humberto Araujo, and since then has been illustrating the achievements and highlights of the club.

-Leo is present at all home games of the club, and entertains the crowd at matches.
+The mascot is named Leo.
+It was created over 25 years ago by cartoonist Humberto Araujo, and since then has been illustrating the achievements of the club.
+Leo is present at all home games, and entertains the crowd at matches.
 The name Leo means lion in Latin.

-Supporters Day

-In 2008, Sport Supporter Day was founded, through the Law No. 17.415/2008, and bill No. 249/2005.
-The commemorative date coincides with the date of the founding of the club.

-Colors & Uniforms
+Colors and Uniforms

-Article 6 of the 2nd chapter says: The official colors of Sport Club do Recife will always be black and red, used together, in uniforms, shields, badges, pennants, flags, etc...
+The official colors of the club are black, red and gold.

 The uniforms of Sport are described in Article 8 of the 2nd chapter: In sports competitions, athletes from Sport Club do Recife will wear an official uniform, which will always have the SCR shield on their shirt, on their left side and at chest level, and obeys one of the following uniforms:

 a) Shirt with black and red stripes, with white or black shorts and black socks;